 For this year’s Geneva Motor Show, Rolls Royce has decided to breathe a new lease of life into its Phantom cars.
-The luxury car maker will bring out the Phantom Series II at the gala event.
-Cars in the series that include the Phantom Saloon, Phantom Drophead Coupé and Phantom Coupé, which will feature a “striking new front-end, with re-styled bumpers and rectangular light apertures” to give it a new-yet-familiar look.
-The cars in this fleet will come with full LED headlamps, this standard production feature will be adaptive, which means that the cone of light projected onto a road will change depending on driving speeds.
+The luxury carmaker will bring out the Phantom Series II at the gala event.
+Cars in the series include the Phantom Saloon, Phantom Drophead Coupé, and Phantom Coupé, which will feature a “striking new front-end, with re-styled bumpers and rectangular light apertures” to give it a new-yet-familiar look.
+The cars in this fleet will come with full LED headlamps; this standard production feature will be adaptive, which means that the cone of light projected onto a road will change depending on driving speeds.

-The cars will also sport a new user interface with re-designed multi-media controller including a 8.8 inch control centre display, and a new satellite navigation system equipped with 3D maps, landscape topography, guided tours and enhanced points of interest.
-Other features include front, rear and top-view camera systems with parking sensors.
+The cars will also sport a new user interface with a re-designed multi-media controller, including an 8.8-inch control center display and a new satellite navigation system equipped with 3D maps, landscape topography, guided tours enhanced points of interest.
+Other features include front, rear, and top-view camera systems with parking sensors.
 The car will come with a V12 direct injection engine under the hood that gives the car a new 8-speed automatic gearbox and improved fuel consumption.